From drug discovery to delivery, we need to do more to fight infectious diseases

 Tuberculosis

-TB is a bacterial disease that spreads through the air and often affects people’s lungs.
-While the disease is present in all countries, it mainly affects people living in low- and middle-income countries.
+TB is present in all countries but it mainly affects people living in low- and middle-income countries.
 In 2021, 68% of TB cases were in South-East Asia and Africa.
 A lack of visibility of the disease in high-income countries, which typically set investment priorities for products, has slowed the development of new vaccines and treatments.

 The only licensed vaccine for TB was created a century ago.
 While it is moderately effective in protecting infants and young children from the disease, it is not as effective for adolescents and adults, who account for 90% of TB infections.
 There have also been only two drugs developed for TB in the last 50 years, but the treatment regimes take several months to work and sometimes years for people with drug-resistant TB.
 The high prices manufacturers set for TB drugs and diagnostic tests also mean they are less widely available in countries most affected by the disease.